What is the meaning of Hyporexia?

 Treatment of hyporexia

-The treatment should be aimed at the intake of foods with high nutritional content.
+The treatment should be aimed at consuming foods with high nutritional content.

 Control calorie intake